 And that is what storytelling was, is, and can always be.

-The post "Some Old But Still Classic Digital Stories by Maricopa Faculty" was originally pulled like taffy through a needle's eye at CogDogBlog (https://cogdogblog.com/2013/12/mcli-digital-stories/) on December 17, 2013.
+The post "Some Old But Still Classic Digital Stories by Maricopa Faculty" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2013/12/mcli-digital-stories/) on December 17, 2013.